Your Thyroid Gland at a Glance

 Thyroid disorders are relatively common, but many are unaware that they have it.

 Besides being a pre-existing disease, thyroid problems can also develop during and after pregnancy.
-It can even alter thyroid function in women who have no abnormalities to begin with.
-Pregnancy-related hormones, estrogen and human chorionic gonadotropin (hCG) may cause your thyroid levels to rise making it challenging to diagnose thyroid diseases during pregnancy.
+It can even alter thyroid function in women who have no abnormalities, to begin with.
+Pregnancy-related hormones may cause your thyroid levels to rise making it challenging to diagnose thyroid diseases during pregnancy.
 This is why it’s important to get thyroid hormone levels screened before planning for pregnancy or soon after you discover that you’re pregnant.

 Moreover, women can still develop thyroid problems up to a year after giving birth.
 This is why post-partum doctor visits will help keep everything in check.